-Record Title Minimum Retention Period Action Authorized with Reservations NOTE: Documentation containing one or more digital form all evidence of organization and function and information pertaining to people, property, corporate bodies, problems, solutions, conditions, etc. 12.
+Record Title Minimum Retention Period Action Authorized with Reservations NOTE: Documentation containing one or more of these values shall be retained permanently in original and/or digital form all evidence of organization and f function and information pertain ing to people, property, corporate bodies, problems, solutions, conditions, etc. 12.
 Board of Trustees Minutes and Permanent Permanent Retention Supporting Documentation 1967- Current A. Minutes or recordings of Executive Sessions of the Board of Trustees 90 Days in custody of Destroy Subject to Reservation attorney Indicated 13.
 Polices (current) Permanent Permanent Retention 1969- Current Human Resources: Permanent Permanent Retention 14.
-Personnel Files of Active Employees 1969 - Current Permanent Records Control Schedule Authorization State Auditor Nictor Nichard about the destroyed and another : By Note: No record shall be destroyed under th Endorsed: it pertains to any pending legal case , claim, action or audit.
-Date Agency Audited To: - Data Date
+Personnel Files of Active Employees 1969 - Current Permanent Records Control Sche edule Authorization State Auditor Ву Note: No record shall be destroyed under the Endorsed: it pertains to any pending legal case, . claim, action or audit.
+Date Agency Audited To: Date